 Avoid The Call Center!

 With Addison’s disease, you must be aware that your application for life insurance is going to be high risk.
 This means your application will be scrutinized even further and the time it takes for an approval or denial will be a little longer.

 Call center agents have to write at least five new policies every day, which means your application is just one of the 1,000 they see every month.
 Avoid that by working with an agent that will provide the attention on quality, not the quantity.

 Don’t simply apply and have a Medical Exam

 You already have Addison’s disease, so take your time in applying for insurance.
 Allow the insurance professional to do a little research.
 Your agent needs to send out a multitude of “pre-qualification letters” to various life insurance carriers before they submit applications on your behalf – what kind of risk would you be rated?
 This can make a huge difference in time and the amount you’ll pay on your premiums.

 If everything has been done right, your medical exam isn’t going to reveal any new surprises.
 You should feel confident about being approved for the application has been turned in.

 We know the kind of work that goes into getting a person with a medical condition coverage.
 We offer reasonable rates, and will work hard to ensure your time is not wasted.
-With Lifeinsuranceblog.net, the goal is to get you and your family a life insurance policy that provides you affordable and reasonable coverage.
+With Life Insurance Blog, the goal is to get you and your family a life insurance policy that provides you affordable and reasonable coverage.

-Please fill out a free quote on this page or call us at 1-888-411-1329 so we can work to find you affordable rates.
+Please fill out our free quote form so we can work to find you affordable rates.

 Thanks for reading our post, Get life insurance with Addison’s disease.
 Please leave a comment or ask a question below.